 What is Securities Lending?

 Securities lending is the act of lending or loaning a financial security, a stock, bond, or derivative, to a firm or an investor.
-It involves the borrower to provide collateral for the security that they are lending.
-The collateral can be in the form of either cash, bonds, or shares.
+It involves the borrower to provide collateral for the security that they are borrowing.
+The collateral can be in the form of either cash, bonds, shares or letter of credit (LOC).

 A securities lending agreement governs the terms of a security lending loan.
-The agreement includes the type of collateral – cash or non-cash securities – of value equal to or greater than 100% of the loaned security.
+The agreement includes the type of collateral – cash, securities or LOC – of value equal to or greater than 100% of the loaned security.
 The borrower of the security will pay a lending fee, which is typically paid monthly to the lender.
 Also, the borrower is contractually obligated to return the loaned security either on a pre-determined date or on-demand by the lender.

 However, to short sell, a party must be able to sell the security first.
 It is commonly achieved through securities lending.
-A party would lend a security, provide collateral, sell the security, then repurchase it in the future and return the security to the lender.
+A party would borrow a security, provide collateral, sell the security, then repurchase it in the future (hopefully at a lower price) and return the security to the lender.
 The collateral that the borrower supplies is typically equal to the security.

 Furthermore, if the underlying security pays a dividend or accrues interest during the period the borrower holds the security, the borrower must pay the dividends or accrued interest to the lender.
 Securities lending is also common among funds.
 Funds will lend a security to earn a lending fee, which is paid by the borrower.